lixinyutfd/zeta_final_project/README.md

 # zeta_final_project

-_This package addresses the final project: Make the Baxter robot Merry sort blocks._
+_This package addresses the final project in EECS 397/600: Make the Baxter robot Merry sort blocks._

 The project was created as part of Team Zeta.